CrispLab/CrispLab_Website/content/authors/Misha/_index.md

 ---
 # Display name
-name: Jessica Hintzsche
+name: Leroy Mangila (Misha)

 # Username (this should match the folder name)
 authors:
-- JessicaHintzsche
+- Misha

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Senior Research Assistant
+role: PhD Student

 # Organizations/Affiliations
 organizations: